steveworld/search/search-flume/README.md

 # Cloudera Search - Flume

-Flume Morphline Solr Sink that extracts search documents from Apache Flume events, transforms them and loads them in Near Real Time into Apache Solr, typically a SolrCloud.
+This module contains a Flume Morphline Solr Sink that extracts search documents from Apache Flume events, transforms them and loads them in Near Real Time into Apache Solr, typically a SolrCloud.

 Also includes a Flume MorphlineInterceptor that can be used to implement software defined network